jupyter/jupyter/docs/source/development_guide/coding_style.rst

 hasattr() or try/except calls.
-By declaring all attributes of the object in the class header, there is a single place one can refer to for understanding the object's data interface, where comments can explain the role of each variable and when possible, sensible deafaults can be assigned.
+By declaring all attributes of the object in the class header, there is a single place one can refer to for understanding the object's data interface, where comments can explain the role of each variable and when possible, sensible defaults can be assigned.

 If an attribute is meant to contain a mutable object, it should be set